lionheart-pacific/workstation-setup/mdm/README.md

 The update takes effect within seconds.

-## Applications

-Several applications are installed automatically through Jamf Now.
-The exact list is maintained in the Jamf Now web portal and is not tracked in this repository.

 ## Policies

 System-wide policies, such as password requirements and FileVault disk encryption, are also enforced through Jamf Now.